-- Practical basic life support (as a minimum) must be aligned to the UK resuscitation council guidelines (this must be stated on the certificate). - Practical manual handling (online training may be accepted). - Online training (modules will be assigned based on your job role).
+- Practical basic life support (as a minimum) must be aligned to the UK resuscitation council guidelines (this must be stated on the certificate). - Practical manual handling (online training may be accepted).

+Online training (modules will be assigned based on your job role).

 Your compliance officer will discuss any additional training requirements with you, usually on an annual basis.
 Please ensure that your training record is always kept up to date by bringing it into or sending it to our office.
 We currently offer free practical training sessions at our Chester and South Wales hubs.
-Please call the office to book one of our sessions.
-Certificates can be purchased at a cost of £50 each to cover administration costs.
+Certificates can be purchased at a cost of £50 each for BLS and Manual Handling, £18 for online training, or £100 for all three, to cover administration costs.